wilfred11/self-attention/readme.md

 $$a.b = \sum_{i=1}^{n}a_i,b_i $$

-The dot can also be defined as
+The dot-product can also be defined as

 $$ a.b = |a||b|cos\alpha$$